IlexisTheMadcat/LexisPosingSystem/README.md

 ![image](https://github.com/user-attachments/assets/eed7c274-1a09-4269-a175-78f0b8908895)
 - Review [Manual Calibration](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#manual-calibration) and [Gadget Scaling](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#gadget-scaling) for some customization.
 ### 7) Reset calibrators
 Revert the armature components.
-If you miss this, the posing system may not build properly even if the merge isn't locked or is turned off. \
+This is important!!
+If you miss this, the posing system may not build properly or the puppets' offsets could get recalculated every time it's updated (which is very bad). \
 ![image](https://github.com/user-attachments/assets/e776ecb1-3b0c-4f10-aabb-e74db1a5d16c)
 ### 8) Attach MA Merge Armature
 After confirming that the components above are reverted, attach an MA Merge Armature component to your new puppet's armature. \